 A security officer reported that late one evening he saw the shadow of a man on the wall in the Bosworth section of the hotel (oldest section of the hotel).
 When he stepped aside to let the man pass there was no one there.
 One thing he later realized was strange was that the shadow was wearing a stovepipe hat.

 In a room on the 10th floor airline personnel have reported the sound of a rocking chair that kept them up all night.
 Yet there are no rocking chairs in the hotel.

 Bellman have reported bright “orbs” of light floating down the corridor on the 10th floor, then disappearing.

-To learn about more Omni Hotels & Resorts ghost encounters, click here.
+Learn about more Omni Hotels & Resorts haunted hotels.